-In addition to the cooperation with neighbouring countries, there are a number of agreements with other states.
+In addition to the cooperation with neighbouring countries, more than 50 agreements exist with other states.
 However, the establishment of a commission is not necessarily required.
 Bilateral memoranda of understanding on the exchange of information were, for example, arranged with Japan and Korea, and an agreement on the exchange of information exists with China.

 Special instruments for international cooperation on environmental precautions are the transboundary strategic environmental assessment (SEA) and the transboundary environmental impact assessment (EIA).
-The EIA was established under the Espoo Convention, the SEA is rooted in the UNECE Protocol on Strategic Environmental Assessment which was adopted later.
-These two international treaties have been transposed into German national law by the Act on the Assessment of Environmental Impacts (UVPG).
+The EIA was established under the Espoo Convention, the SEA is rooted in the UNECE Protocol on Strategic Environmental Assessment (SEA Protocol) which was adopted later.
+These two international treaties have been transposed into German national law by the Environmental Impact Assessment Act (UVPG).

 If a project may have a considerable environmental impact on other countries, the competent authority of the "state of origin" sends an early notification to its counterparts in the other countries.
 If the competent authorities there are not known, the notification is sent to the Espoo contacts of the countries in question in order to inform them about the implementation of a transboundary participation in EIA processes.
 In Germany, pursuant to the UVPG, the authority competent for transboundary EIA or SEA corresponds to the authority competent for a similar procedure at national level (for example in the case of authorising a nuclear power plant this would be the responsible Land authorities).